-DDR4 supports Fail Row address repair as optional feature for 4Gb.
+DDR4 supports Fail Row address repair as optional feature for 4Gb and required for 8Gb and above.
 Supporting hPPR is identified via datasheet and SPD in Module so should refer to DRAM manufacturer's Datasheet.
 PPR provides simple and easy repair method in the system and Fail Row address can be repaired by the electrical programming of Electrical-fuse scheme.